FDA staff blindsided by move allowing more e-cigarettes and nicotine pouches onto US market

 “The choice we face is not whether flavored vaping products should be sold in the U.S. They already are,” said Robyn Gougelet, a Juul vice president.
 “The choice is whether those products should be regulated and responsibly marketed — or illegal, untested, and smuggled into the country.”

-Rather than targeting flavors, the FDA said its new enforcement approach will target vapes with specific youth-appealing features, such as designs that resemble children’s toys.
+Rather than targeting flavors, the FDA said its new enforcement approach will focus on vapes with specific youth-appealing features, such as designs that resemble children’s toys.

 “The reality is they’re just deluged by illegal products coming across the border,” said Jonathan Foulds, a tobacco-addiction specialist at Penn State University.
 “So they’re making it clear what should be common sense: ‘We’re going to focus on the worst actors.’”